fjolnir/Dynamo/LuaJIT Binding Overview.md

 # Sprite
 To create a sprite you'd use

-`dynamo.sprite.create(location, size, atlas, animations)`
+`dynamo.sprite.create(location, atlas, size, animations)`

-* location(vec3): The location of the sprite in game space
+* location(vec3/2): The location of the sprite in game space
-* size(vec2): The size of the sprite in game space (Texture is stretched to fit)
 * atlas: The texture atlas to sample
+* size(vec2): The size of the sprite in game space (Texture is stretched to fit) – Optional, if omitted the atlas size is used
-* animations: An array of animation descriptions each one as follows: `{ numberOfFrames=number, currentFrame=number, loops=boolean }`
+* animations: An array of animation descriptions each one as follows: `{ numberOfFrames=number, currentFrame=number, loops=boolean }` – Optional, if omitted a single, single frame animation is created

 Returns a sprite object with the following methods/properties